-Under RBPS 11, a facility should maintain a SATP-a predefined and documented set of training activities that focuses on relevant security-related issues and enhances facility personnel's overall security awareness.
-A comprehensive SATP applies to all levels of personnel, including executives, management, and operational and technical employees.
+Under RBPS 11, a facility should maintain a SATP-a predefined and documented set of training activities that focuses on relevant security-related issues that enhances the facility personnel's overall security awareness.
+A comprehensive SATP applies to all levels of personnel including executives, management, and operational and technical employees.
 Objectives may include reviewing response plans, policies and procedures, and ensuring personnel are familiar with security equipment operations.
 A comprehensive SATP should contain:

-- Trainings: Hands-on activities, orientations, online or interactive programs, and briefings. - Exercises: Predefined, documented set of activities that represent a realistic rehearsal of an emergency. - Drills: Exercises focused on a single specific operation or function. - Tests: Demonstrations that show the correct operation of all equipment, procedures, processes, and systems. - Joint Initiatives: Trainings, exercises, or drills that involve the participation of entities outside of the facility.
+- Trainings: hands-on activities, orientations, online or interactive programs, and briefings - Exercises: predefined, documented set of activities that represent a realistic rehearsal of an emergency - Drills: exercises focused on a single specific operation or function - Tests: demonstrations that show the correct operation of all equipment, procedures, processes, and systems - Joint initiatives: trainings, exercises, or drills that involve the participation of entities outside of the facility.